Your credit card minimum payment is the amount that you must pay to keep your account in good standing.

 FAQ

-What is the minimum payment on a $7,000 credit card balance?
+What is the minimum payment on a $5,000 credit card?

 What is the 15-3 rule for credit cards?

-This so-called hack promises to improve your credit score by making a credit card payment 15 days before the bill is due and again 3 days before the due date.
-While paying down your debt is always a surefire way to improve your credit score, it’s an unnecessarily complex method that doesn’t improve your credit history or lower your credit utilization.
+You may have heard of this supposed hack that's designed to improve your credit score.
+The idea is you make a payment 15 days before your bill is due and again 3 days before the due date.
+Unfortunately, this is overly complicated and doesn't improve your credit history or lower your credit utilization.

 Comments